“Maslow’s Hierarchy of Needs” is Wrong—NOW Stop Using It

 “Maslow's Hierarchy of Needs” is the most famous theory of motivation, but I reject it and encourage you to do the same.

-Some of my colleagues have taken a more conciliatory stance in which they do some mental gymnastics in order to avoid negating this popular idea (Kenrick, Griskevicius, et.al., 2010; Streight, 2022; Wahba & Bridwell, 1976), while others have their own critiques (Fowler, 2014; Visser, 2020).
+Some of my colleagues have taken a more conciliatory stance in which they do some mental gymnastics in order to avoid negating this popular idea (Kenrick, Griskevicius, et.al., 2010; Streight, 2022; Wahba & Bridwell, 1976), while others have their own critiques (Fowler, 2014; Visser, 2020; Martela, 2020).

 I have four key objections to “Maslow's Hierarchy of Needs”: the first two are based on incoherence, the third is based on the evidence, and finally, the existence of a thoroughly researched, highly effective, and well-established replacement seals the deal.